nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/cloud_module.rst

 Connection awareness
 ====================

-The cloud module implements connection awareness by maintaing an internal state that is based on events from the modem module and callbacks from the :ref:`Cloud wrapper API <api_cloud_wrapper>`.
+The cloud module implements connection awareness by maintaining an internal state that is based on events from the modem module and callbacks from the :ref:`Cloud wrapper API <api_cloud_wrapper>`.

 If the module is disconnected, it will try to reconnect while the LTE connection is still valid.